I spent way too many years in the rat race waking up early to a noisy alarm clock and checking my phone first thing for morning emails and text.

 Sometimes he would be more active by meditating as he practiced punching and kicking.

-When you have thoughts come into your mind then observe them and let them go.
+When you deep breath and meditate you can have thoughts come into your mind then observe them and let them go.

 TIP #6: MOVEMENT